Jones Soda: 2000s

 In 2007, the company announced an $11.6 million loss, due to the attempted expansion into the canned-soda market, whose barriers to entry were high against mass-produced Coca-Cola and Pepsi.

 In 2008, Jones Soda announced a second-quarter loss and the downsizing of 42 employees (40% of its workforce), cutting costs a little over $2.6 million annually.

-The 2010s
+2010s

 In March 2010, Jones Soda agreed to allow rival, Reed's, Inc., to purchase the company at a steep discount.
 Later in the month, Jones backed out of the purchase.
 The company then named former Talking Rain president William Meissner as President and CEO.

 In June 2010, the company announced a distribution deal with Walmart and $10 million in financing from Glengrove Small Cap Value Ltd.

-In June 2011, Jones moved out of its South Lake Union headquartersAllison, Melissa.
-"Jones Soda eyes mainstream soda market."
-The Seattle Times.
-Thursday May 15, 2008.
-Retrieved February 12, 2010. "...Jones said last week at the company's South Lake Union headquarters." to a building in Pioneer Square opposite CenturyLink Field.
+In June 2011, Jones moved out of its South Lake Union headquarters to a building in Pioneer Square opposite CenturyLink Field.

 In 2012, Jennifer Cue was hired as CEO.

 In Spring 2015, Jones moved out of its Pioneer Square building to a larger space in Seattle.

-The 2020s
+2020s

 In December 2020, Mark Murray was promoted to CEO.